oasis-tcs/odata-specs/odata-data-aggregation-ext/5 Vocabulary for Data Aggregation.md

 The recursive hierarchy is described in the model by an annotation of the entity type with the complex term `RecursiveHierarchy` with these properties:
 - The `NodeProperty` allows identifying a node in the hierarchy.
 It MUST be a path with single-valued segments ending in a primitive property.
 This property holds the node identifier of the node in the hierarchy.
 Entities for which this path evaluates to null are not nodes of the hierarchy (see [example ##orphan]).
 - The `ParentNavigationProperty` allows navigation to the instance or instances representing the parent nodes.
 It MUST be a collection-valued or nullable single-valued navigation property path that addresses the entity type annotated with this term.
 - `IsStartNode` is a Boolean value that indicates whether an entity is a start node.
-The _standard definition of start node_ is "entity without parents", which is expressed by giving the `IsStartNode` property a dynamic annotation value [OData-CSDL, section 14.4](#ODataCSDL) like in [example ##salesorghier].
-The standard definition of start node is also implied if the `IsStartNode` property is null or absent.
+If this is null or absent, the _standard definition of start node_ is implied, which is "entity without parents".

 The term `RecursiveHierarchy` can only be applied to entity types, and MUST be applied with a qualifier, which is used to reference the hierarchy in transformations operating on recursive hierarchies, in [grouping with `rolluprecursive`](#Groupingwithrolluprecursive), and in [hierarchy functions](#HierarchyFunctions).
 The same entity can serve as different nodes in different recursive hierarchies, given different qualifiers.